-- In the Government Pension Investment Fund (GPIF) is a universal owner, an investor with a very large fund size and a widely diversified portfolio across the overall capital market, and a super long-term investor designed as a part of 100 years sustainable pension scheme.
+- The Government Pension Investment Fund (GPIF) is a universal owner, an investor with a very large fund size and a widely diversified portfolio across the overall capital market, and a super long-term investor designed as a part of 100 years sustainable pension scheme.
 Given such features, prevention of the activities which impede corporates' long-term growth and the sustainable growth of the overall capital market is essential for GPIF to secure its long-term investment returns.
-GPIF contributes toward the sustainable growth of capital market through the following activities. - As GPIF invests in equities and exercises voting rights through its external asset managers (asset managers), it promotes constructive dialogues (engagement) between asset managers and investee companies.
-GPIF will thus fulfill stewardship responsibilities by promoting engagement between asset managers and investee companies, and building a win-win relationship in the investment chain.
-In this chain, a medium-to long-term improvement in corporate value will lead to growth of the overall economy, which will eventually enhance investment returns. - GPIF is committed to accomplishing its mission which is to maximize medium- to long-term investment return for the beneficiary through various activities fulfilling stewardship responsibilities and contributing to stable operations of the pension system.
+GPIF contributes toward the sustainable growth of the investees and the capital market through the following activities. - As GPIF invests in most of its assets and exercises voting rights through its external asset managers (asset managers), it promotes constructive dialogues (engagement) between asset managers and investee companies which can contribute to the sustainable growth.
+GPIF will thus fulfill stewardship responsibilities by promoting engagement between asset managers and investee companies/issuers, and building a win-win relationship in the investment chain.
+In this chain, a long-term improvement in corporate value will lead to growth of the overall economy, which will eventually enhance investment returns. - GPIF is committed to accomplishing its mission which is to maximize long-term investment return for the beneficiary through various activities fulfilling stewardship responsibilities and contributing to stable operations of the pension system.
 The mission takes into account issues related to the environmental, social and governance (ESG).
-Taking into consideration ESG issues will increase the risk-adjusted return by reducing risks, and GPIF believes that the longer the investment horizon is, the greater the risk-reduction effect becomes. - As an "asset owner" defined by Japan's Stewardship Code (the Code), GPIF is directly engaged in initiatives that it can execute on its own as stated in (2) below.
+Taking into consideration ESG issues will increase the risk-adjusted return by reducing risks, and GPIF believes that the longer the investment horizon is, the greater the risk-reduction effect becomes.

+As an "asset owner" defined by Japan's Stewardship Code (the Code), GPIF is directly engaged in initiatives that it can execute on its own as stated in (2) below.
 Meanwhile, for investment activities to be conducted by asset managers, as stated (3) below, GPIF understands the state of their implementation, conducts appropriate oversight, proactively has dialogue (engagement) with asset managers, and publishes "Report of GPIF's Stewardship Activities" for each fiscal year, fulfilling its stewardship responsibilities.